becryan/DiUS/README.md

 input shopping cart items as list:  python Store.py

 ### Solution explanation:
-Store owner maintains a spreadsheet repesenting the items avialable including their discount or bundling rules:
+Store owner maintains a spreadsheet repesenting the items available including their discount or bundling rules:

+where discounttype =['bulkmin','bundled','buyYgetX']

+and bundleKey is the SKU of the entitled free item for an item whose discounttype is marked as 'bundled'

+and minitems is the min number of items to apply a discounttype (for bulkmin and buyYgetX)

+`SKU,name,price,discounttype,minitems,discount,bundleKey
+'ipd','Super ipad','549.99','bulkmin',4,'50',None,
+'mpb','MacBook Pro','1399.99','bundled',1,'0','vga'
+'atv','Apple TV','109.50','bulkxforx',3,'87.59',None
+'vga','VGA adaptor','30.00','bundled',None,'-30.0',None`

+products are initialised using the Product class: e.g. :

-    ipd = Product('ipd','Super ipad','549.99','bulkmin','4','50',None)
+` ipd = Product('ipd','Super ipad','549.99','bulkmin','4','50',None)`
-    mbp=Product('mbp','MacBook Pro','1399.99','bundled','1','0','vga')
-    atv=Product('atv','Apple TV','109.50','buyYgetX','3','73',None)
-    vga = Product('vga','VGA adaptor','30.00','bundledfree','0','0',None)
-discounttype =['bulkmin','bundled','buyYgetX']
-bundleKey-if an item can have another item type bundled, reference the item SKU in this field minitems - if bulkMin or buyYgetX , specify the min purchase before this form of discount can be applied.

 The logic of bundle discounts ,buyYgetX, and bulkMin is programmed and the store owner need only update or add to their list.